garyrector/ExData_Plotting1/README.md

 prepared by the existence of hpc, so downloading and data preparation will only happen once, prior to outputting the first plot.
 This way, subsequent plots execute very fast.

-After execution of plots, the objects remaining in the environment are the hpc dataset of 2880 observations and the getandprep function.
+After execution of plots, the objects remaining in the environment are the hpc dataset of 2880 observations of 8 variables and the getandprep function.

-To run these scripts, it is only necessary to source plot1.R through plot4.R in any order.
+To run these scripts, it is only necessary to copy the 5 R scripts to the working directory and then source plot1.R through plot4.R in any order.

 ## Introduction